Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My daughter likes the variety of cut up vegetables that come in a large sectioned, nifty plastic, re-sealable container.
 I noticed that it had pretty much the same veggies as the $3 bag of stir fry, also by Taylor Farms.

 I became tired of throwing away green and red peppers because they either didn't get used or started to go bad.
 Now I chop them up or cut into strips and put them in freezer bags to take out anytime I need some.
-Now I make a habit of bringing home a bag of onions and doing the same with half of them.
-It also saves time when you have to cook after work!

 Put those little packages, that come in everything (moisture preventing) in your crispers.
 It keeps all you keep there, lettuce etc. fresher for a much longer time.